Dancing with getKanban (Using POLCA)

 The main results for running the game for 24 days with the above rules is shown in the charts below.

-The Control Chart shows that it takes roughly 6 days for all existing items to flow out of the system.
-The effect of the new rules (POLCA style WiP limits) are seen starting from day 15.
+The control chart shows that it takes roughly six days for all existing items to flow out of the system.
+The effect of the new rules (POLCA style WIP limits) is seen starting from day 15.

 On average the charts show a lead time of 3 days, starting from day 18.
 This is also clearly visible on the lead time distribution chart and on the narrow cumulative flow diagram.

 The number of items produced by the project is 24 items in 24 days.
-This is equal enough to the through put as measured using the standard set of rules.
+This is equal to the throughput as measured using the standard set of rules.

 Work In Progress